bfzldh/psychometric/content/faq/_index.en.md

 {{</ faq >}}

 {{< faq "How to cite the contents of this site?" >}}
-If you just use the original measurement tools and do not , you should cite the source literature first, and it is welcomed but unnecessary to cite the **Academy of the Psychometric Site**.
+If you just use the original measurement tools, you should cite the source literature first, and it is welcomed but unnecessary to cite the **Academy of the Psychometric Site**.
 If you refer to the contents like advice or comments that is originally published on this site, please cite this site following the guidelines of the APA publication manual.
 {{</ faq >}}